 Don’t Underestimate the Importance to Hire a Tester

 It may seem that being a tester is a simple and not very serious job: you just sit and press the buttons, and the bugs seem to be from this.
-But the company with such a glance won’t get serious results in its activity.
+But the company with such test plan at a glance won’t get serious test results anywhere in its activity.
 The professional QA engineer performs his work in a certain sequence.

 In fact, it only seems at first glance that the profession of a tester is a boring and routine thing.
 QA engineers must understand how the user will think, and how he will interact with the product.
 Such work requires good critical thinking and a creative approach the work at the same time.